Elder Law and Senior Living Communities

 When should I contact an elder law attorney?

-At the age of 60 is when it’s suggested to see an elder law attorney.
-This is a great time to get all your affairs in order or protect your assets from potential lawsuits.
-There's even an advantage to doing this at a younger age, so you can set up an estate plan to protect your young children.
+It's suggested to see an elder law attorney at the age of 60.
+This is a great time to get your affairs in order or protect assets from potential lawsuits.
+There's even an advantage to doing this at a younger age, setting up an estate plan to protect young children.

 I have Power of Attorney for my parent.
 When does this become effective and what decisions am I able to make?